We want to direct you to the right website. Please tell us where you live.

 Climate change is alarming and complicated.
 Governments are acting too slowly or not at all, and not enough people feel informed or empowered enough to demand action.
 But ignoring a catastrophe of such magnitude is a certain path to disaster.

 The Big Swim puts forward the idea that personal growth arises from facing both inner tensions and threats to the biosphere.
-In a collection of stories that is frequently touching, surprisingly funny, and always thought-provoking, author Carrie Saxifrage seeks out the places where science meets self-discovery, inviting us to join her as she:
+In a collection of stories that is frequently touching, surprisingly funny, and always thought-provoking, Carrie Saxifrage seeks out the places where science meets self-discovery, inviting us to join her as she:

 - Learns the art of appreciation from an ancient jawbone